Onset of habitable conditions on the Hadean Earth set by feedback between tides and greenhouse forcing: Methodology

-The oxygen fugacity ($f$O$_2$) is varied from $-4$ to $+4$ log units relative to the iron-w\"ustite buffer ($\Delta \text{IW}$).
+The oxidation state of the Hadean Earth is poorly constrained, with early reducing conditions often assumed but geochemical evidence indicating a relatively oxidized mantle by $\sim 4.35$ Ga \citep{FrostMcCammon2008,Schaefer2017,Trail2011}.
+Given this, the oxygen fugacity ($f$O$_2$) is varied from $-4$ to $+4$ log units relative to the iron-w\"ustite buffer ($\Delta \text{IW}$).
 This offset relative to IW is held constant throughout each simulation, which presents another bound on the degassing properties of the mantle and feedback with the atmosphere.
 In reality, we would expect the $f$O$_2$ of the upper mantle to increase in time due several processes, including core formation \citep{Deguen2014}, iron disproportionation \citep{Schaefer2024}, and H-escape to space \citep{catling2020archean}.
 The impact of element abundances on the atmospheric composition is investigated by varying the initial inventory of volatile elements in the mantle+atmosphere system.
 We do not model or account for partitioning into the metal core and hence our stated abundances are below the expected bulk planet abundance.
 We vary the hydrogen abundance from $2$ to $5$ modern day Earth's ocean mass equivalents (1 Earth ocean of H$_2$O $\sim 10^{21} \si{kg}$).
 We assume a nominal case composed of 3 modern Earth oceans, a C/H ratio of 1, S/H ratio of 2, and N/H ratio of 0.5 \citep{wang_Theeleme_2018}.
 We do not account for volatile partitioning in the solid phase of the mantle during crystallization nor atmospheric escape to focus our results on the tide-atmosphere feedback.

 A key metric and finding from our simulation outcomes are lasting periods of `global radiative equilibrium' (GRE).
 These epochs represent periods of quasi-steady-states within the Earth interior-atmosphere system, where the net amount of energy transported through the atmosphere to space is equal to the total power dissipated within the planet's interior plus the (comparably minor) energy flux received from the young Sun.
 These GRE epochs represent temporary stable climate states where the net energy flux of the planet is in equilibrium.
 In our models, the Earth exits GRE epochs only when tidal heating shuts-down according to the total energy budget described above.
+In reality, tidal potentials, and therefore $H_{\text{tide}}$, are not constant in time but decay as the Earth–Moon system evolves through coupled tidal–orbital dynamics.
+We speculate on the feasibility of long-lasting GRE epochs in such coupled systems in Section~\ref{sec:GREdisc}.